libp2p.pubsub package

 async opened_stream(network: INetwork, stream: INetStream) None

-• stream – stream that was opened
+The stream that was opened.

 libp2p.pubsub.subscription module